(Policy updated August 2023 – 1.1.4 edited)

 NB Associates do not have voting rights

-Associates and Trainee subscriptions are £50 per year (£90 with access to Orbit Journal), (renewed each July)
+Associates subscriptions are £50 per year (£90 with access to Orbit Journal), (renewed each July)

-1.2.1 Written submission.
-To the Executive Secretary, with a curriculum vitae and evidence of substantial oculoplastic involvement, for consideration by the Membership Advisory Committee who will make recommendations for Membership for final agreement by the Executive Committee.
+1.2.1 Online application.
+To include a curriculum vitae and evidence of substantial oculoplastic involvement, for consideration by the Membership Advisory Committee who will make recommendations for Membership for final agreement by the Executive Committee.

 1.2.2 Sponsorship.
 Sponsorship is required from two existing Members of BOPSS or recognised authority.
 In the absence of a sponsor, the applicant may be admitted after being contacted by two members nominated by the Executive Committee who shall determine the applicants bone fide status.